galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 For labelled data, it is necessary to map peptide identifications to *consensus* features (i.e. a pair of one light peptide feature with one matching heavy feature in the correct m/z distance).
 For `consensusXML`, IDMapper uses the consensus centroids, not the feature boundaries for mapping.
 Therefore, the RT tolerance has to be set higher than for mapping to `featureXML`.
 A good starting value is half the expected typical retention time.

 Sometimes several peptide identifications are mapped to a feature.
 The tool [IDConflictResolver](http://ftp.mi.fu-berlin.de/pub/OpenMS/release-documentation/html/TOPP_IDConflictResolver.html) filters the mapping so that only the identification with the best score is associated to each feature.

-Finally, we will combine the peptide quantifications to protein quantifications.
+Another refinement of the quantitative result is obtained by removing falsely mapped identifications e.g. light identification mapped to heavy feature.
+This step is performed by the ***MultiplexResolver*** {% icon tool %} that returns a first file with the correctly mapped peptides and as a second output the falsly mapped peptides.

+Finally, the correctly mapped peptides will be combined into protein quantifications with the ***ProteinQuantifier*** {% icon tool %}.

 > ### {% icon hands_on %} Hands-on: Quant to ID matching
 >